replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on March 7, 2024

 ### New Features {#new-features-v2024-03-07-0}
-* Adds the Embedded Cluster distribution to Compatibility Matrix.
+* Adds the Replicated embedded cluster (Beta) distribution to the compatibility matrix.
+For more information, see [Using Embedded Cluster (Beta)](/vendor/embedded-overview).

 ## v2024.02.29-3